Banana Breakfast Bars

 Unfortunately, my definition of moderation has changed over the last few months.
 Ahem.

-Therefore, as we get into 2015 and the inevitable weight loss and resolutions hit, I’m going to resolve to cut myself some slack.
+Therefore, as we get into a new year and the inevitable weight loss and resolutions hit, I’m going to resolve to cut myself some slack.
 I’m going to try and eat more fruits and vegetables.
 I’m going to try and eat more protein.
 And I’m going to try and limit how many desserts I have in a day (hard, with this job).

 But the one thing I can’t limit?
 My after workout snack.
 And breakfast.
 I need breakfast, and after my workout I need to eat.
 That’s where these breakfast bars come in.